 At the beginning of this period, there was one hotline complaint open.
-There were no new hotline complaints received during the period and the one hotline complaint remained open at the end of the reporting period.
+There were four new hotline complaints received during the period and five hotline complaints remained open at the end of the reporting period.
 There were no new investigations or matters referred to prosecutorial authorities during this period and no investigations open at the end of the period.